haizadtarik/ride-safety-classification/README.md

 A LSTM neural network model was developed to perform binary classification on given the telematics data to determine safe or dangerous driving

 ### A. Data preprocessing
 preprocessing.py was used to read the features and labels from the csv files and convert them into numpy array.
 Irrelevant information is removed from the features. sliding window is used to prepare the input array for time series classification.
-Hence, thefeatures array is reshaped to (number of samples, length of time steps, number of features).
+Hence, the features array is reshaped to (number of samples, length of time steps, number of features).
 For the given datasets, the input array has the shape of
 (20 000, 119, 9).

 Since the given data has unbalanced number of postive and negative samples (more negative than positive), the negative samples was downsampled.
 The input array used for the model development has the shape of (9979, 119, 9).
 [Line 53 - line 56 and line 62 - line 64 need to be uncommented for the downsampling to take effect]